Discreet Investigation Service

 1/20/2017

 First, it is important to dismiss a common myth that for $19.99 and in under 30 seconds, you can purchase a full background check over the Internet.
-These offers are by no means accurate and most of the information these sites offer can’t be legally obtain without proper paperwork in under 5 to 7 business days.
+These offers are by no means accurate and most of the information these sites offer can’t be legally obtained without proper paperwork in under 5 to 7 business days.
 For example, a criminal history in New York, a license plate check in Connecticut, a national criminal search, financial information and most of what they claim cannot be researched and vetted in 30 seconds.
-That's not to say license plates or criminal history is not public record but most states have a procedure for information disclosure, and it's not Internet-based.
+That's not to say license plates or criminal history are not public records but most states have a procedure for information disclosure, and it's not Internet-based.

 The most common situations and platforms that cause people to put their identities and/or personal information open for exploitation are: